apengwin/py_node/README.md

-## The code in this repo demonstrates that we can download a tarball from a gcloud storage bucket, and execute python scripts from it.
+## The code in this repo demonstrates that we can load a conda runtime onto google cloud function, and run code on it.

 How to reproduce results.
 ### Uploading function